calint/arduino-sketches/esp32dev/game/objects/README.md

 * example:
   - bit 1 - _'enemy fire'_ - meaning that all classes representing _'enemy fire'_ enable bit 1 in `col_bits`
   - hero `col_mask` would enable bit 1 to get notified when collision with any _'enemy fire'_ object occurs
-* this scheme enables objects to collide with each other without triggering collision detection, such as enemy ships rendered overlapping each other
+* this scheme enables:
+  - objects to collide with each other without triggering collision detection, such as enemy ships rendered overlapping each other
+  - allows to react to collisions with a set of object classes such as _'enemy fire'_ simplifying the design

 ## overridable functions